Klumz/comp110-worksheets/worksheet_E/README.md

 ```

 ### b)
-s2's value increases depending on s1's value, meaning that it would be multiplied by s1, s0 times.
+Because s2's value increases depending on s1's value, meaning that it would be multiplied by s1, s0 times.

 ### c)
 ```